St. Lunatics

-St. Lunatics was an American hip hop group formed in St. Louis, Missouri, in 1993.
+St. Lunatics were an American hip hop group formed in St. Louis, Missouri, in 1993.
 The group consisted of childhood friends Nelly, Ali, Murphy Lee, Kyjuan, City Spud, and Slo Down.

-Career
+Their first single, "Gimme What U Got", gained popularity in 1996.
+In 2000, the group signed with Universal Records.
+Their debut album, Free City, was released after Nelly's solo breakthrough, achieving Platinum status in the U.S. Members of St. Lunatics pursued solo careers, and Nelly opened a music production school.
+An anticipated album in 2009, City Free, was never released.
+City Spud served a prison term for a robbery-related crime and later performed with Nelly at the 2023 Grammy Awards.

+History

 After graduating from high school, the band members were working day jobs in the service industry or attending college.
 St. Lunatics' first local independent hit was "Gimme What U Got", released in 1996.
-In 1997, DJ Kut on The Beat FM started playing the single locally, generating interest in the group.
+In 1997, DJ Kut on the Beat FM started playing the single locally, generating interest in the group.
 In 2000, Nelly was signed to Universal Records, followed by the rest of the group.
 While Nelly was working on his solo album Country Grammar, City Spud was arrested and sentenced to ten years in prison for robbery.
 After Nelly's breakthrough success in 2000, St. Lunatics released their debut album, Free City.
 In 2001, the singles "Summer in the City" and "Midwest Swing" were released.
 Free City was certified Platinum in the United States and Gold in Canada.

 In 2002, Ali issued his solo album Heavy Starch while Murphy Lee published Murphy's Law in 2003.
 Murphy later launched his own label, UC ME Entertainment.
 Nelly went on to have a successful solo career and in 2011, he partnered with St. Louis-based Vatterott College to open a music production school in downtown St. Louis, called Ex'treme Institute (E.I.).

 In 2009, St. Lunatics were reportedly working on a new album, City Free, to be released that summer.
-The album was postponed until 2011.
+The record was later postponed until 2011.
 A song titled "St. Lunatics" was leaked in early March 2009, along with "Get Low 2 Da Flo", which was produced by Play-N-Skillz.
 The first official single released from the album was "Money Talks", featuring rapper Birdman.
-The second official single released from the album was "Polo".
+The second single was "Polo".
+The record was never released, however.

+After his release from prison, City Spud issued the solo mixtape Twelve-12, in 2010.

+In 2023, City Spud performed "Hot in Herre" with Nelly at the 2023 Grammy Awards for the 50 Years of Hip-Hop' showcase.

+On September 19, 2024, the group filed a copyright infringement suit against Nelly for unpaid royalties and lack of credit on two albums—Nelly's Country Grammar and the group's Free City—seeking $50 million from the defendant.
+Murphy Lee, City Spud, and Kyjuan pulled out of the lawsuit shortly after it was filed, claiming "they didn't consent" to joining in the first place.
+Ali, the last remaining plaintiff, dropped the lawsuit on April 10, 2025.